ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 Once you toggle the output between USB and BLE by entering layer 3 and hold space key for more than a half second.
 The keyboard will remember this if you don't make any change for more than 10 seconds.

+## Backlight/LED control
+There are 4 LED controls on this keyboard:
+1. Charging LED: the read led on the left side of the keyboard indicates if the battery of the keyboard is fully charged.
+When the battery is being charged, the light shows like this.
+When the battery is fully charged, the led will go out.
+2. Keyboard backlight: When you power the keyboard on, the backlight of the QWERTY keyboard area will be turned on immediately.
+If the keyboard doesn't detect any key press for more than 30 seconds, the backlight will be turned off.
+Also the brightness of the backlight can be manuelly set.
+You can find the related action on layer 3.
+The brightness of the keyboard backlight is set at 40% by default.
+The brightness adjustment step  in percent is 10%.
+3. Big button backlight: The backlight of this area works as indicator of the current number of layer.
+At Layer 1, the backlight is turned off.
+At Layer2, the backlight is turned on.
+At Layer3, the backlight starts to breath.
+4. Trackpad backlight: The backlight of the trackpad works as indicator of capslock.
+When capslock is on, the backlight will be turned on and also the trackpad will work as scroll wheel.
+You can now sweep your finger on the trackpad to quickly browse a webpage or file.

 # Playing tricks with this keyboard